 What will also interest you:

-- Scams in Portugal – discover how to avoid them
+- Scams in Portugal – discover what to avoid before visiting the country

 - Discover how to access the Internet in Portugal during your holidays